alexvieira7/cogsi2526-1211551-1250559-1250497/CA5/readme.md

 ![3.png](image/3.png)

-Explanation:

-* `-f rest/Dockerfile.v1` → tells Docker that the Dockerfile is inside `rest/`
-* `app` → sets the **context**, so Docker copies the Java project into the container
+The option -f rest/Dockerfile.v1 tells Docker that the Dockerfile is located inside the rest/ directory.
+The app parameter sets the build context, which makes Docker copy the Java project into the container during the build process.

-The image built successfully:
+The image below shows that it built successfully:

 ![4.png](image/4.png)